wordofwarning/wordofwarning.org/current/2025/colbert/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<span style='font-variant: small-caps'>→ [entry](/current/2025/colbert/#entry) · [access](/current/2025/colbert/#access) · [about](current/2025/colbert/#about) · [artist](/current/2025/colbert/#artist) · [credits](/current/2025/colbert/#credits) · [websites](/current/2025/colbert/#websites)</span><br><small>Updated 18 December 2024</small>
+<span style='font-variant: small-caps'>→ [entry](/current/2025/colbert/#entry) · [access](/current/2025/colbert/#access) · [artist](/current/2025/colbert/#artist) · [credits](/current/2025/colbert/#credits) · [websites](/current/2025/colbert/#websites)</span><br><small>Updated 20 December 2024</small>

 *Presented by* Word of Warning + Contact

 *And tell all the stars above.
-This is dedicated to the one I love.<br>(Love can never be exactly like we want it to be.)*
+This is dedicated to the one I love.*

+An exploration of anxiety, love, deception, and survival.
+(Love can never be exactly like we want it to be.)

+How do we give care and how can we tell if somebody really cares for us?

-An exploration of love, betrayal, and care — an autobiographical performance that aims to create a safe space as Kellie confronts the fears of being alone, longing for an artificial connection to transfer her to reality.
+*Dedicated To The One I Love* draws on Kellie's real experience of being gaslit — a performance that aims to create a safe space as Kellie confronts the fears of being alone, and falls for an artificial connection.
+All she wants now is a transfer to reality because the truth is you don't own me.

-*Dedicated To The One I Love* is an exposing and relatable performance that challenges and defies the suffocating truth we sometimes refuse to believe.
+An exposing and relatable performance that challenges and defies suffocating truths we sometimes struggle to believe.

 #### Entry
 Pay What You Decide: £10/£5/£0 (advance booking recommended).